Article written by Julio Juarez | 3DBrushwork.com

 Procedural: Noise → Gradient Map → Flood Fill → Flood Fill to Random Colors → Transform (scale & tile) → Blend (Overlay, Low Opacity)

-Red Creek Bedrock Material
+Red Creek bedrock material

 6. Shape Perfect Height Maps Using Curves